DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

   * deploymentScript: Name of the deployment script class to run.
 Only required if skipDeployment is false
   * skipDeployment: (optional) true to skip the deployment script, default is false
   * skipKubernetes: (optional) true to skip the post-deployment Kubernetes modifications, default is false
-  * dbDropAllOnStart: (optional) true to dropAll and update the datarepo and stairway databases, default is true
+  * dbDropAllOnStart: (optional) true to dropAll and update the datarepo and stairway databases, default is false

 #### Add a new deployment script
 A deployment script is a sub-class of the DeploymentScript base class.
 It specifies the deploy, waitForDeployToFinish,